Gareth-McGirr/Portfolio-Project-2-Poker-Fun/README.md

 - Git
   - Used to commit and push code during the development of the Website
 - Font Awesome
-  - Icons obtained from https://fontawesome.com/ were used as the suits on the cards.
+  - Icon obtained from https://fontawesome.com/ was used for GitHub Icon in the footer.
 - Favicon.io
   - favicon files were created at https://favicon.io/favicon-converter/
 - balsamiq
   - wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
+- Canva
+  - This was used to create the logo in header and make the images for cards
 ## Deployment

 ### Version Control